genlin/CSS-content/billing-how-to-change-azure-account-profile.md

 ### Does updating my profile address also update my credit card billing address?

-No. You can update the billing address associated with your credit card by going to the subscription page in the Azure Account Center.
-To change the billing address, select the subscription and then click **Change subscription address** on the right side of the page.
+No. You can update the billing address associated with your credit card by going to the [subscription page](https://account.windowsazure.com/subscriptions) in the Azure Account Center.

 ### Why can’t I update the country?

-Because of technical constraints, we cannot to change the country on an existing account.
+Because of technical constraints, we cannot change the country on an existing account.
 However, you can create a new account in the desired country and then contact Azure support to migrate your services to that account.

 ### What email address does the Azure Billing Alerts preview feature use?